Wifi protected setup (WPS)

 - The last method also involves using an eight-digit PIN.
 Some devices without a WPS button but with WPS support generate a client PIN.
 This PIN can be entered in your router’s wireless configuration panels, and then the router will use it to add that device to the network.

 The first two methods are fast but the last two methods do not provide any benefits regarding the time it takes to connect devices to your wireless network.
-The eight-digit PIN need to be typed and typing the wireless network password is just slow.
-The fourth method of connecting to a wireless network is even slower because the router’s wireless configuration section need to accessed and the PIN is to be typed provided by the client device.
+The eight-digit PIN needs to be typed and typing the wireless network password is just slow.
+The fourth method of connecting to a wireless network is even slower because the router’s wireless configuration section needs to be accessed and the PIN is to be typed provided by the client device.

 Advantages of WPS –

 - WPS configures the network name (SSID) and WPA security key automatically for the access point having WPS enabled on the network.

 - SSID security key or passphrase need not be known when connecting WPS-enabled devices.